Executive Director: Marc D. Rich, Ph.D.

 Timothy Maurer, B.A.

-Timothy Maurer is a first year graduate student in CSULB’s Communication Studies Masters Program.
+Timothy Maurer is a second year graduate student in CSULB’s Communication Studies Masters Program.
 For the last three years, Timothy’s work with interACT includes training troupe members, facilitating discussions, and performing in both the sexual assault and homophobia shows.
 His passion in Communication Studies focuses on the rhetorical and critical examination of society, how the oppressed remain oppressed, and how to give voice to the voiceless.
 Timothy is honored to be part of the leadership team in interACT.

 Susan Valdez, B.A.